 So you’ve installed Windows Server, the Directory Service (AD DS) bits, and promoted the server to a domain controller (DC), but now what?
-The first step is to create some Active Directory (AD) user accounts.
+The first step is adding users to Active Directory by creating some Active Directory (AD) user accounts.

 In this Ask the Admin, I’m going to show you how to create new Active Directory users with three different tools: Active Directory Administrative Center (ADAC), Active Directory Users and Computer (ADUC), and a command-line tool called dsadd.
 For more information on creating AD users with PowerShell, see Create New Active Directory Users with Excel and PowerShell on the Petri IT Knowledgebase.